If you’re in search of the best toy for your 3-year old boy or girl, you cannot go wrong with an Original Big Wheel (the 16-Inch Tricycle or Trike).

-At first, before the thought of the Original Big Wheel trike for toddlers came to mind, I was looking at shops around town for children’s tricycles.
+Before the thought of the Original Big Wheel trike for toddlers came to mind, I was looking at shops around town for children’s tricycles for my son.

-As I browsed these common toddler trikes and bikes something held me back.
+So as I browsed these common, upright toddler trikes and tricycles at our town’s big box retail locations, something held me back.

-It all became clear when my Big Wheel memories came back to me.
+This is the point when my own Big Wheel memories came back to me.

-I then knew we needed one of these over anything else.
+I instantly knew we needed one of these and nothing else.

 The Original Big Wheel Unboxing & Assembly